 WHAT TEMPERATURE DOES FADE BEGIN?

 There really isn't a hard answer for this because the player perceiving weakness is well after fade has actually started.
 It initially manifests as missed or bricked shots that you can easily make earlier in the game.
 It also depends on the size of the coil and whether or not it's dual wound.
 Larger coils can get hotter before they feel weak to the player because they're powering through the electrical resistance.
 However, larger coils are more destructive to the playfield because cold, they have much more power to launch the ball at targets, ramps, and plastics and that can damage them faster.
 But, generally speaking for all but the largest coils (most Sterns) fade starts around 130F, and the flippers begin feeling weak to the player around the high 140s to low 150s.
-Spooky and JJP can go higher before showing signs if they're using larger coils, but fade for long play sessions is a problem for all of them.
+Spooky/DUTCH/JJP can go higher before showing signs if they're using larger coils, but fade for long play sessions is a problem for all of them.
+We're learning that on older Stern systems like SAM and WHITESTAR that are testing now, fade seems to begin around 100F.

-DO ALL STERN/SPOOKY/SPIKE MACHINES HAVE FLIPPER COIL FADE?
+DO ALL STERN/SPOOKY/JJP/DUTCH/CGC/AP MACHINES HAVE FLIPPER COIL FADE?

 WHY IS FLIPPER FADE SO BAD ON NEW MACHINES?
 WHY DON'T THEY FIX IT?